Study of Flesh Color and Gold

 In Study of Flesh Color and Gold, Chase applied the pastel relatively densely and with exceptional vigor, maneuvering the colored crayon as one would a brush loaded with oil paint.
 In keeping with the contemporary vogue for Japonisme, Chase (like Whistler) adopted Japanese props.
 He tilted the picture plane and cropped the composition, devices common to Japanese prints.
 Like Kitagawa Utamaro, whose eighteenth-century prints were coveted by avant-garde artists at the time, Chase focused on the figure’s bare back.
 But he heightened the effect—to the point of its being somewhat startling—by placing the model in the extreme forefront of the composition, adding a modern sensibility to a traditional Japanese subject.

 Margaret and Raymond Horowitz began acquiring art in the mid-1960s, assembling one of the finest collections of American impressionist and realist works in private hands, a selection of which was the subject of an exhibition at the National Gallery of Art in 1999.
-In addition to this sumptuous pastel by Chase, the Gallery has been the beneficiary of other gifts from the Horowitz collection, including a superb painting from 1891 by Childe Hassam, Poppies, Isles of Shoals
+In addition to this sumptuous pastel by Chase, the Gallery has been the beneficiary of other gifts from the Horowitz collection, including a superb painting from 1891 by Childe Hassam, Poppies, Isles of Shoals.

 Provenance

-Potter Palmer, Chicago, by 1897; Florence Davis Watson, Jacksonville, Fla.; Kennedy Galleries, NY; Hirschl & Adler Galleries, NY, 1965; Raymond J. and Margaret Horowitz, NY; gift to NGA, 2007.
+Potter Palmer, Chicago, by 1897; Florence Davis Watson, Jacksonville, Fla.; Kennedy Galleries, NY; Hirschl & Adler Galleries, New York, 1965; Raymond J. [1916-2005] and Margaret [1915-2005] Horowitz, New York; gift to NGA, 2007.

 Exhibition History